AM505/CSS-HTMLProject/readme.md

 1. As a potential member, I want to be able to easily be able to navigate throughout the site to find content
     * user initially greeted with hero image and nav bar.
 Hero image attention grabbing and calls on user to sign up
     * Nav bar contains links to all main sections of site.
 Allowing the user to quickly navigate.
-    * Nav bar stays on top meing user will never have to scroll up to navigate.
+    * Nav bar stays on top meaning user will never have to scroll up to navigate.

 1. As a potential member, I can view photos of the gym, so that I can get a feel for the gym before joining.
-    * Images displayed in clear and responsive css grid.
+    * Images displayed in clear and responsive CSS grid.

 1. As a potential member, I can view the gym's location, hours of operation, and contact information, so that I can plan my visits accordingly.
     * All contact information, hours of operation and location in footer of the main page.
     * contact us link in nav bar.

 #### Gym Member Goals

 1. As a gym member, I can view my workout class timetable, so that I can plan my visits to the gym effectively.
     * Timetable is featured in nav bar to allow user to quickly navigate to it.
-    * Timetable is responsice to allow easy reading on any device.
+    * Timetable is responsive to allow easy reading on any device.

 1. As a gym member, I can view the gym's location, hours of operation, and contact information, so that I can plan my visits accordingly.
     * All contact information, hours of operation and location in footer of the main page.